PricopeStefan/FTCRobotController/README.md

 ~FTC Robot Controller App for the 2016-2017 season.

-~Includes both autonomous and TeleOp programs
+~Includes both autonomous and TeleOp programs.

 Made by:
 	~ https://github.com/georgerc